-By Carlos Ian H. Mendoza, USTP Claveria Strategic Communication
+By Carlos Ian H. Mendoza, USTP Claveria STRATCOMM

-The University of Science and Technology of Southern Philippines in Claveria, Misamis Oriental (USTP Claveria) held a 3-day Strategic Planning Activity at Dahilayan, Manolo Fortich, Bukidnon on March 9-11, 2022, to come up with the campus’ Development Plan 2022-2025, in line with the University System’s DYNAMIC Agenda and USTP Claveria’s CHAMPION Agenda, authored by current USTP Chancellor Dr. Renato O. Arazo.
+The University of Science and Technology of Southern Philippines in Claveria, Misamis Oriental (USTP Claveria) held a 3-day Strategic Planning Activity at Dahilayan, Manolo Fortich, Bukidnon on March 9-11, 2022, to produce the campus’ Development Plan 2022-2025, in line with the University System’s DYNAMIC Agenda and USTP Claveria’s CHAMPION Agenda, authored by current USTP Chancellor Dr. Renato O. Arazo.

 Dignitaries of the USTP System, including individuals who hold certain expertise or influence with regard to strategic planning and development, were invited to speak during the activities.